syazsolo/sovereignty/README.md

 ## \_definitions:

-- `_strategy` : the gladiator in the colosseum
+- `_player` : the gladiator in the colosseum
-  - `_strategy<human>` : defined by `_programmers`
+  - `_player<human>` : defined by `_programmers`
-  - `_strategy<droid>` : defined by famous strategies from `Game Theory 🎮`
+  - `_player<droid>` : defined by famous strategies from `Game Theory 🎮`
 - `_rules` : rules every gladiator must obey

 ## sovereignty\_

 The colosseum only holds the Ferocious Bout 👑 periodically.
 The date will be well informed to everyone.

-You can pull the PR anytime to build the best `_strategy` to beat everybody, but a good gladiator knows to hide their design.
+You can pull the PR anytime to build the best `_player` to beat everybody, but a good gladiator knows to hide their design.
 The good gladiator knows to prepare for the future instead of current.

 `_rules` evolve based on everyone's creativity.
 I invite discussions & PRs.
 However, the final decision is on me.